gravitational/teleport/rfd/00XY-session-locking.md

        lock: [strict|best_effort]
 ```

 2. A `LockFallback` field is added to the `ClusterAuthPreference` resource.
 The new field configures the cluster-wide fallback mode that applies when a more specific hint is not available.
-It defaults to `best_effort`.
+It defaults to `best_effort` to retain backward compatibility with HA deployments.

 ### Disable generating new certificates